Wizards Unite guide: How to play the new Harry Potter AR game

 Tips to secure your Facebook account: It doesn't take long to make sure your Facebook account is locked down.

-Discuss: Harry Potter: Wizards Unite guide: How to play the new magical AR game
+Discuss: Harry Potter: Wizards Unite: How to play the new wizarding game

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.

-Note: Updates: June 21, 2019: Edited for clarity; June 23: Add additional countries; June 24: Edited for clarity; June 28: Edited for clarity.